-Despite the local measures being put in place to deal with COVID-19, most eBay transactions are occurring without impact.
-The eBay team is in contact with our shipping partners and, to date, USPS, UPS and FedEx are reporting that domestic deliveries are largely continuing as usual.
-For the latest updates and eBay's advice, please visit our COVID-19 Community Hub.
+The eBay team is in contact with our shipping partners, and to date, USPS, UPS and FedEx are reporting that domestic deliveries are largely continuing as usual, as we enter peak season.
+For the latest updates and eBay's advice, please visit Community.